Heinous Criminal of World War II

 Times were tough after the war, and opera singers/teachers were not in high demand when people were starving.
 Reinhard joined the German Navy (Reichsmarine) as soon as he could for its financial security.
 He advanced rapidly through the ranks, always pleasing his superiors, and by 1928 was a sub-lieutenant, similar to a Lieutenant jg in the United States Navy.
 There, he became good friends with Admiral Canaris, who later became head of the Naval Intelligence Service, the Abwehr.
 However, trouble developed for the attractive young officer because of his romances - after breaking an engagement to one woman in order to marry another, Admiral Erich Raeder dismissed Reinhard from the Navy entirely in April 1931.
 He did marry the second woman, Lina von Osten, soon after.
 She was an even bigger fascist than Heydrich, having joined the Party years before he ever thought about it.
 She was the first and most vital link to his ultimate fate.

 |Reinhard with his wife and son|

 With no prospects and his pension gone, Reinhard looked about for opportunities and quickly found one: SS boss Heinrich Himmler.
 Lina was friends with a friend of Himmler, and upon meeting Reinhard, Himmler liked the former Naval officer and hired him on the spot.
 Generally, if you were in good with Himmler, all doors opened for you, as was also the case with Joachim Peiper.
-Himmler was just getting his operation up and running and appointed Heydrich to be in charge of the new intelligence service, the "Ic Service."
+Himmler was just getting his operation up and running, and he needed reliable underlings.
+He appointed Heydrich to be in charge of the new intelligence service, the "Ic Service."
 It was a fateful appointment.

 |'I doubt if I would ever have married him if he had not played the violin so beautifully.'
 Lina Heydrich [nee Lina von Osten] reflects on her late husband.
 They used to play together with Canaris' wife.|